 My name is Eric Fannin.
 I’m a pastor and Bible scholar.
-I’m married to my childhood sweetheart, Sarah and we have one daughter, Lucy.
+I’m married to my childhood sweetheart, Sarah and we have a daughter, Lucy and a son, Alistair.

 I grew up in a Christian home in North Eastern KY.
 My parents took me to church several times a week from the time I was an infant.
 As you will see, there were times that I did not want to go to church as a young teenager.
 I am very thankful to God that my parents made me go even when I did not want to do so.
 God used their faithfulness to bring me to salvation.